15 Visualization

 • The measurements are evenly spaced.

-It does make consuming some information more difficult.
-For example, we are losing track of the actual diameter measurements.
+The graph is helpful to see patterns—trends, groupings, variability—but makes some information more difficult to consume.
 We see which measurements are larger and smaller (the pattern), but not their actual value.
 Showing the actual values to two decimal places is not the purpose of the graph.
 If we want to know the diameter of apple id 4 on tree #7 at time 5, we can query the data to retrieve the exact value.

 import duckdb